Cash-subadditive risk measures without quasi-convexity: Cash-subadditive risk measures

 \section{Cash-subadditive risk measures}

-Fix an atomless probability space $(\Omega, \mathcal{F},P)$.
-Let $ \mM_f $ denote the set of finitely additive probabilities on $(\Omega, \mathcal{F})$ that are absolutely continuous with respect to $P$, and let $\mM$ represent the subset of $\mM_f$ consisting of all its countably additive elements, i.e., probability measures.
-Let $\X=L^\infty(\Omega, \mathcal{F},P)$ be the set of all essentially bounded random variables on $(\Omega, \mathcal{F}, P)$, where $P$-a.s.~equal random variables are treated as identical.
-Let a random variable $X\in \X$ represent the random loss faced by financial institutions in a fixed period of time.
-We write $X \laweq Y$ if two random variables $X,Y\in \X$ follow the same distribution under $P$. {Throughout the paper, ``increasing" and ``decreasing" are in the nonstrict sense}, $a\vee b$ (resp.~$a\wedge b$) is the maximum (resp.~minimum) of real numbers $a$ and $b$, and $a_+=a\vee 0$.
+Let $(\Omega, \mathcal{F},P)$ be a probability space, $ \mM_f $ be the set of finitely additive probabilities on $(\Omega, \mathcal{F})$ that are absolutely continuous with respect to $P$, and $\mM$ represent the subset of $\mM_f$ consisting of all its countably additive elements, i.e., probability measures.
+Let $\X=L^\infty(\Omega, \mathcal{F},P)$ be the set of all essentially bounded random variables on $(\Omega, \mathcal{F}, P)$, where $P$-a.s.~equal random variables are treated as identical.\footnote{As such, equalities and inequalities should be understood in a $P$-a.s.~sense.} Let a random variable $X\in \X$ represent the random loss faced by financial institutions in a fixed period of time; { a positive value of $X\in \X$ represents a loss and a negative $X$ represents a surplus; this sign convention is used by, e.g., \cite{MFE15}.} We write $X \laweq Y$ if two random variables $X,Y\in \X$ follow the same distribution under $P$. {Throughout the paper, ``increasing" and ``decreasing" are in the nonstrict {(weak)} sense}, $a\vee b$ (resp.~$a\wedge b$) is the maximum (resp.~minimum) between real numbers $a$ and $b$, and $a_+=a\vee 0$.